 The Company invests in short-term and long-term agency, municipal, corporate and other debt securities.
-As of December 31, 2021, the securities are categorized as available-for-sale and are recorded at fair value.
-As of December 31, 2020, the securities were categorized as held-to-maturity and were recorded at amortized cost, net of an allowance for credit losses.
-The change in categorization was a result of the sale of securities in the first quarter of 2021 in order to partially fund the acquisition of Hubs and did not have a material impact on our financial statements.
+As of December 31, 2022 and 2021, the securities are categorized as available-for-sale and are recorded at fair value.

-Information regarding the Company's short-term and long-term marketable securities as of December 31, 2021 and 2020 is as follows:
+Information regarding the Company's short-term and long-term marketable securities as of December 31, 2022 and 2021 is as follows: